The Best Remote Jobs for College Students

 Social Media Manager

 As a college student, chances are that you’re glued to your phone nearly all the time.
 And, that’s not a bad thing, especially if you’re looking to earn money from social media platforms.
 Sure, you could try to become an Instagram influencer or Tik Tok star, but there are easier ways to earn money from social media.
 As a social media manager, you can earn over $48,000 a year just for managing brands’ content online.
 This means you’ll create social media campaigns, strategize content plans and communicate with their followers.
 You know, everything you’d probably already be doing for your own social media accounts.
+This is a best position for college students in which you can learn a lot skills while earning some money.

-Being a virtual assistant is a great entry-level remote job for college students who are looking to gain professional experience on a bit of a higher level than simply being an unpaid intern.
+Being a virtual assistant is a great entry-level part-time remote job for college students who are looking to gain professional experience on a bit of a higher level than simply being an unpaid intern.
 As a virtual assistant, you’ll organize calendars, set up meetings, handle travel plans, keep track of documents and so much more.
 It’s a great remote position for college students who are extremely organized or who are interested in enhancing their organization skills before graduating.
 To make this side hustle more beneficial to your future, try looking for a position as a virtual assistant in the industry you’re interested in or with someone who you respect in your industry.

 Becoming a graphic designer is a bit like becoming a writer in that you’ll likely have to do a bit of freelance work here and there before you’re able to land a full-time job with a company.
 And, like writing, it’s actually fairly easy to find simple freelance graphic design jobs online on platforms such as Upwork and Fiverr.
 Start out by working on small side projects to build your portfolio and focus on making quality connections with the clients you work with.
 Over time, you’ll be able to earn money for tuition or books while building a portfolio to show to an employer once you graduate.

-If you’re a people person then working as a customer support agent as a remote job while in college is a great option for you.
+If you’re a people person then working as a customer support agent as a part-time remote job while in college is a great option for you.
 Most remoter customer support representative positions are able to be performed remotely, making it a great option for when you’re not in class or need a break from studying.
 Balance Careers notes that Google for Jobs has listings for student customer support jobs.
 If you know you want to eventually work for a larger corporation such as American Airlines or Frito Lays, for example, try entering the company via a student customer support job.

 Whether you want to be a teacher or not, teaching English online is easily one of the best part-time remote jobs for college students.
 The hours are extremely flexible and it doesn’t require you to have any special skills or qualifications aside from being a native English speaker.
-And, it’s also one of the highest-paying entry-level remote jobs for college students.
+And, it’s also one of the highest-paying entry-level part-time remote jobs for college students.
 With 51 Talk, VIPKid and DaDa you can earn anywhere from $14 to $22 an hour.
 All you need is a quiet place to hold online classes and a lot of energy to keep up with the kids on the other side of the screen.

 Earning Money Without Working Remotely